zalmoxisus/remote-redux-devtools/README.md

 ### Communicate via local server

-In order to make it simple to use, by default, the module and the monitor app communicate via [remotedev.io](http://remotedev.io) server.
 Use [remotedev-server](https://github.com/zalmoxisus/remotedev-server) cli to run it locally in order to make the connection faster and not to require an internet connection.
 You can import it in your `server.js` script and start remotedev server together with your development server:
 ```js
 var remotedev = require('remotedev-server');